 One workaround would be to set the window size to the next larger power of two for encoding (but no more than the maximum size of 32 KB, obviously) and then modify the CINFO field in the zlib header after the stream is compressed.
 Such an approach is not recommended, however, and should be attempted only by experts.

 zlib's memory footprint can also be specified fairly precisely.
 It is larger for compression than for decompression, and the exact requirements depend on how the library was compiled.

 The memory requirements for compression depend on two parameters, windowBits and memLevel:

-For the default values of 15 and 8, respectively, this is 256 KB.
+For the default values of 15 and 8, respectively, this is 268 KB, where the approximately 6 KB is for the deflate data structure.
 Both windowBits and memLevel can be set to lower values at compile time via the MAX_WBITS and MAX_MEM_LEVEL macros, but only at a cost in compression efficiency.

 The memory requirements for decompression depend only on windowBits, but this is, in a sense, a harsher limitation: whereas data streams compressed with a smaller window will merely be a bit larger than they would have otherwise, a reduced window size for decompression means that streams compressed with larger windows cannot be decompressed at all.
 Having said that: